HR automation 12 top HR software and tool options to consider in 2024

 HRIS (human resource information system)

-A human resource information system (HRIS) is software that provides a centralized repository of employee master data that the human resource management (HRM) group needs for completing core human resource (core HR) processes.
-An HRIS can help HR and organizations become more efficient through the use of technology.
+A human resource information system (HRIS) is software that aids organizations in managing and automating core human resource (core HR) processes.
+An HRIS provides a centralized repository of employee master data that the human resource management (HRM) team needs to complete core HR tasks.

-An HRIS stores, processes and manages employee data, such as names, addresses, national IDs or Social Security numbers, visa or work permit information, and information about dependents.
+HRIS software stores, processes and manages employee data, including names, addresses, national IDs or Social Security numbers, visa or work permit information and information about dependents.
 It typically also provides HR functions such as recruiting, applicant tracking, time and attendance management, performance appraisals and benefits administration.
-It may also offer employee self-service functions, and perhaps even accounting functions.
+An HRIS can also offer employee self-service and accounting functions.

 In some ways, an HRIS can be considered a smart database of employee information.
 The interaction of the data, the processes that can be performed and the reporting capabilities make the data stored in the system more accessible and usable.